valentingol/deep-learning-installation/README.md

 This tutorial is carried out as part of the IA [CentraleSupelec](https://www.centralesupelec.fr/) association: [***Les Automatants***](https://automatants.cs-campus.fr/).

-This tutorial provide a step-by-step pipeline to install an effective Python set-up optimized for deep learning for Ubuntu LTS, containing libraries to use efficiently in particular the last versions of [Tensorflow](https://www.tensorflow.org/?hl=fr), [Pytorch](https://pytorch.org/) and [Jax](https://jax.readthedocs.io/en/latest/index.html) with the GPU and a comfortable environment of work with flexible and the highly customizable editor [VSCode](https://code.visualstudio.com/) and very convenient environment manager (and fast to use) [Virtualenv](https://pypi.org/project/virtualenv/) with its wrapper [VirtualenvWrapper](https://virtualenvwrapper.readthedocs.io/en/latest/).
+This tutorial provide a step-by-step pipeline to install an effective Python set-up optimized for deep learning for Ubuntu LTS, containing libraries to use efficiently in particular the last versions of [Tensorflow](https://www.tensorflow.org/?hl=fr), [Pytorch](https://pytorch.org/) and [Jax](https://jax.readthedocs.io/en/latest/index.html) with the GPU usage and a comfortable environment of work with flexible and the highly customizable editor [VSCode](https://code.visualstudio.com/) and very convenient environment manager (and fast to use) [Virtualenv](https://pypi.org/project/virtualenv/) with its wrapper [VirtualenvWrapper](https://virtualenvwrapper.readthedocs.io/en/latest/).

 ![alt text](./docs/logos.png)